-Figure 1.
+FIGURE 1.
 Functional expression of CLR co-transformed with all three RAMPs in yeast cells.
-Dose response curves to CGRP, AM and AM2 were constructed in yeast strains containing the GPA1/G α_s chimera and expressing CLR with (A), RAMP1 (n = 6) (B), RAMP2 (n = 7) and (C), RAMP3 (n = 8).
-Reporter gene activity was determined following 20 h stimulation with each ligand.
-Data are expressed as percentage of the maximum response observed in a yeast strain MMY11 (lacking GPA1) and are means ± SEM of n individual data sets.
-(D) Bar chart showing the efficacy of each ligand for each RAMP-CLR combination as determined via application of the operational model of receptor agonism ((34); Table 1).
-Data were determined as statistically different from the cognate ligand for each receptor (, p < 0.05, , p < 0.01, , p < 0.001) using a one-way ANOVA with Bonferroni's post-test.
+Dose-response curves to CGRP, AM, and AM2 were constructed in yeast strains containing the GPA1/G α_s chimera and expressing CLR with RAMP1 (n = 6) (A), RAMP2 (n = 7) (B), and RAMP3 (n = 8) (C).
+Reporter gene activity was determined following 20 h of stimulation with each ligand.
+Data are expressed as a percentage of the maximum response observed in yeast strain MMY11 (lacking GPA1) and are means \pm S.E. of n individual data sets.
+D, bar chart showing the efficacy of each ligand for each RAMP-CLR combination as determined via application of the operational model of receptor agonism (see Ref.
+34 and Table 1).
+Data were determined as statistically different from the cognate ligand for each receptor (, p < 0.05; , p < 0.001) using a one-way ANOVA with Bonferroni's post-test.